wangliyao518/blog/_posts/2018-02-04-clean-code.md

 - blog
 - tutorial
 twitter_text: how to write clean python code.
 introduction: Welcome to CleanCode -- a website for developers who want to write good code.
+---

 Clean code is well-designed, well-written software.
 Clean code communicates well to the external customer and the internal customer; that is, to users who wish to accomplish a task with it, and to developers who wish to develop, maintain, revise, enhance or just plain understand it.
 This site is here to convey experiences learned--to empower you to help others learn--and to provide a plethora of free libraries in several languages. [clean code website](http://cleancode.sourceforge.net/)
----

-Cas sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.

-> Curabitur blandit tempus porttitor.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Nullam id dolor id nibh ultricies vehicula ut id elit.

-Etiam porta **sem malesuada magna** mollis euismod.
-Cras mattis consectetur purus sit amet fermentum.
-Aenean lacinia bibendum nulla sed consectetur.
+> python clean code

+clean code **how to wirte python clean code**

 ## Inline HTML elements